ytchx1999/ytchx1999/README.md

 - 🔭 I have graduated from NCEPU.

-- 🔭 I have been an intern of *AML@ByteDance*, doing research on Graph Machine Learning.
+- 🔭 I have been an intern of *AML@ByteDance*, doing research on Graph Transformer.

-- 🔭 I have been an intern of *NLP-center@Meituan*, doing research on Dynamic Graph and Recommendation System.
+- 🔭 I'm an intern of *NLP-center@Meituan*, doing research on Dynamic Graph and Recommender Systems.

-- 🔭 Now, I'm a M.S. student at *ICT, CAS, Beijing*.
+- 🔭 I'm a M.S. student at *ICT@CAS*, Beijing.

 - 🌱 I’m interested in Graph Neural Networks.